Did Smedley Butler Save America In 1933?

 An article on the coup summarized Butler’s identification of the plotters:

-“the plan was supposedly dreamed up by prominent tycoons and Wall Street big shots who controlled many of the country’s major corporations like Chase Bank, Maxwell House, General Motors, Goodyear, Standard Oil, DuPont, and Heinz, as well as other noted Americans, including Prescott Bush, grandfather of former U.S. president George W. Bush.”
+“prominent tycoons and Wall Street supposedly dreamed up the plan big shots who controlled many of the country’s major corporations like Chase Bank, Maxwell House, General Motors, Goodyear, Standard Oil, DuPont, and Heinz, as well as other noted Americans, including Prescott Bush, grandfather of former U.S. president George W. Bush.”

 Did Smedley Butler Save America In 1933?

-On the whole, I tend not to believe in conspiracy theories.
+I tend not to believe in conspiracy theories overall.
 My training as a professional historian taught me to evaluate the facts in evidence.
-All of the accused conspirators denied the charges.
-Yet the congressional committee could not find any evidence to Did Smedley Butler Save America?contradict the testimony of General Butler.
+All of the accused conspirators denied the charges, yet the congressional committee could not find any evidence to Did Smedley Butler Save America?contradict General Butler’s testimony.

 At a distance of almost 90 years, it’s hard to separate fact from innuendo.
 Nonetheless, it seems clear that a plan was coming together to overthrow American democracy.
 The coup had probably not formulated as solidly as General Butler believed.
 But he could only testify to what the plot member told him.
 The two-time Medal of Honor winner approached Congress as a whistleblower.
 It seems clear that he testified honestly.